HariSekhon/Knowledge-Base/travel.md

 ### Flights Gotchas

+#### Transfer Flight Timings

+**Do not take transfer flights with less than 3-4 hours between them.**

+It is common for the first flight to be delayed by 1.5 hours and then you don't have enough time to catch the second flight.
+Even more so if you have to go through security again.

+I have gotten stranded overnight in Warsaw like this on the way from London to Tbilisi, with no replacement flight for 24 hours.
+And of course there is no hotel availability at 11:30pm except for £200-300+ per night hotels.

 #### Self Transfer

 Avoid `Self Transfer`.

 This is a hack by comparison sites matching unrelated airline flights.

-If the first flight is delayed, which is common, the other airline won't care and wait for you.
+If the first flight is delayed, which is common, the other airline won't care or wait for you.

 You will lose the second flight you paid for.
 They try to sell you additional insurance in this case to potentially offer you another